 Anti-Corruption and Anti-Bribery

-As a complement to our strong Code of Business Conduct and Ethics, Coeur encourages employees to speak up regarding any situation or action that violates, or even appears to violate, the Code or any applicable law or regulation.
-Employees can report to their supervisor, HR or the legal department or anonymously to any of the following:
+As a complement to our Code, Coeur expects employees to speak up regarding any situation or action that violates, or even appears to violate, the Code, Coeur policies or any applicable law or regulation.
+Employees can report to their supervisor or Human Resources and can reach out anonymously to any of the following 24/7: